grubeninspekteur/New_features_in_Java_9-17/Introduction/Introduction/Preface/task.md

 You can download JDKs from many vendors directly from inside IntelliJ IDEA: https://www.jetbrains.com/help/idea/sdk.html#jdk-from-ide

 Do not pick the JetBrains Runtime JRE, it is not suitable for development and also has no JavaDoc.

+If you want to change the JDK for the course, right click on the course's name, select "Open Module Settings", go to the _Project_ section, and select a different JDK.

 ## This is not a complete overview